SumrakDev/Wagner-Group-Game/README.md

 while frontend part conatining in scripts.rpy.
 For any modification of fame use gameplay.py.

-Developed and Support by Sumrak from 2.05.2024
+Developed and Support by Sumrak from 2.05.2024# Wagner-Group-Game